moskytw/mosql/docs/index.rst

 the plain methods, such as :meth:`~mosql.result.Model.select`, are also available.

-It converts the result set to column-oriented models, and the column can be squashed.
-The non-list value above is just the squashed column.
+It converts the each result set into column-oriented model.
+The columns are squashable.
+The non-list values above are just the squashed columns.
 See :class:`mosql.result` for more information.

 .. seealso ::